qutech/QuMADA/docs/tutorials.rst

 Except for changing the measurement name in the metadata object, you will have to do those steps only when exchanging the sample or altering the setup.

 From now on, we will go through a typical workflow for characterizing a gate-defined Single Electron Transistor (SET) in a semiconductor heterostructure such as Si/SiGe or Si MOS.
-Measurements in QTools are mainly defined by two things: The gate_parameters and the measurement script used.
+Measurements in QuMADA are mainly defined by two things: The gate_parameters and the measurement script used.

 ###############################